Oldman10000/happy_dogs_home/README.md

 ### Frameworks, Libraries & Programs Used

-* [Bootstrap v4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - This was used to assist with general responsiveness and styling and more specifically for the navbar, scrollspy, grid layout and contact form
+* [Bootstrap v4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - This was used to assist with general responsiveness and styling and more specifically for the navbar, scrollspy, grid layout, and contact form
 * [Fontawesome](https://fontawesome.com/) - This was used for all icons on the page.
-These were the Paw icon used in the header and dividers, the Home icon for the home button in the navbar and the bone icon used in the Why Adopt section
+These were the Paw icon used in the header and dividers, the Home icon for the home button in the navbar, and the bone icon used in the Why Adopt section
 * [Google Fonts](https://fonts.google.com/) - I used the fonts Yusei Magic and Lato
-* [Git](https://git-scm.com/) - Used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub
+* [Git](https://git-scm.com/) - Used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub
-* [Github](https://github.com/) - GitHub is used to store the projects code after being pushed from Git
+* [Github](https://github.com/) - GitHub is used to store the project's code after being pushed from Git
 * [Webformatter.com](https://webformatter.com/html) - Used to beautify HTML
 * [Freeformatter.com](https://www.freeformatter.com/css-beautifier.html) - used to beautify CSS
-* [Techsini Mockup Generator](http://techsini.com/multi-mockup/) - Used for website mockup
+* [Techsini Mockup Generator](http://techsini.com/multi-mockup/) - Used for the website mockup
 * [Balsamiq](https://balsamiq.com/) - Balsamiq was used to create the [wireframe](documentation/wireframe.pdf) during the design process
 * MS Paint - Used to resize and crop images used
 * [Coolers](https://coolors.co/) to generate the colour pallette
-* [Colorcodehex](https://www.colorcodehex.com/hex-to-rgb.html) to convert hex colours to rgb colours for some translucent elements
+* [Colorcodehex](https://www.colorcodehex.com/hex-to-rgb.html) to convert hex colours to RGB colours for some translucent elements
 * [TinyPng](https://tinypng.com/) to compress images to smaller file sizes
 * [Markdown table of contents generator](https://ecotrust-canada.github.io/markdown-toc/) - Used to generate TOC in ReadMe file
+* [Grammarly](grammarly.com) - Used to check spelling and grammar on the index.html file and the README.md file upon completion

 ## Testing